 - Saudi Arabia

 - South Korea

 How Much Do Special Education Majors Make?

 Master’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to special ed.
+It is possible that some of these people may have taken positions that were not related to special ed.

 Salaries According to BLS